Should you always use a VPN?

 Best VPNs to use at all times

 While the VPN market is filled with promising providers, not all of them ensure great performance and security.
-To help you out, we gathered a list of our approved best VPNs for staying connected all the time.
+To help you out, I gathered a list of our approved best VPNs for staying connected all the time.

-- IPVanish – feature-rich VPN solution for multiple devices to stay protected at all times.
+- IPVanish – feature-rich VPN solution for multiple devices to stay protected at all times

 6 reasons why you should use a VPN